reveware/drill-down/README.md

 Now you can run most of the infra needed (mongo, redis) using `docker-compose up` in the `/backend` but you probably will need to create or ask for some credentials to use AWS resources like the S3 bucket used to store the media.

+You will probably need to add add entries in your `/etc/hosts` file for the docker replicas hostnames (mongo), pointing to your local address (127.0.0.1) to avoid errors connecting to the database.

 If everything is set up, you should be able to start the apps with:

 - `yarn run start:dev` at the root of the `/backend` folder
 - `yarn run start`  at the root of the `/frontend` folder

-If you have errors connecting to the database when you start the backend project, you might need to add entries in your `/etc/hosts` file for the replicas hostnames (mongo-01, mongo-02), pointing to your local address (127.0.0.1)

 ## Contributing